Rail transport: Nation-building

 Scholars have linked railroads to successful nation-building efforts by states.

 Model of corporate management

 According to historian Henry Adams, a railroad network needed:

 the energies of a generation, for it required all the new machinery to be created – capital, banks, mines, furnaces, shops, power-houses, technical knowledge, mechanical population, together with a steady remodelling of social and political habits, ideas, and institutions to fit the new scale and suit the new conditions.
-The generation between 1865 and 1895 was already mortgaged to the railways, and no one knew it better than the generation itself.
+The generation between 1865 and 1895 was already mortgaged to the railways, and no one knew it better than that generation.

 The impact can be examined through five aspects: shipping, finance, management, careers, and popular reaction.

 Shipping freight and passengers

 Railroads form an efficient network for shipping freight and passengers across a large national market; their development thus was beneficial to many aspects of a nation's economy, including manufacturing, retail and wholesale, agriculture, and finance.
 By the 1940s, the United States had an integrated national market comparable in size to that of Europe, but free of internal barriers or tariffs, and supported by a common language, financial system, and legal system.